Responsible Gambling Trust

 Preventing Harm From Gambling

 RGT is an independent body funded by voluntary donations from the gambling industry in Great Britain.
 The charity expects to raise at least £5million per year and uses these funds to pay for education, prevention and treatment, ensuring that those who need it can access the help they need.
-In the year 2014/2015 £6.5million was raised with 85% of the total being spent on treatment and preventing harm from gambling.
-RGT also lobbies Public Health England and the NHS with the aim of making treatment for gambling addiction as readily available as that for alcohol and drugs related abuse.
+In 2014/2015, £6.5million was raised, with 85% of the total being spent on treatment and preventing harm from gambling.
+RGT also lobbies Public Health England and the NHS, intending to make treatment for gambling addiction as readily available as that for alcohol and drug-related abuse.

 Spreading Gambling Awareness